Home » Yoga Blog » Yoga Instructor Blog » What Can You Do with a 200-hour Yoga Certification?

 Selecting a Registered 200-Hour Yoga School

-Choosing the right registered yoga school (RYS) for a 200-hour yoga teacher training course is critical.
+Choosing the right registered yoga school (RYS) for a 200-hour certification course is critical.
 So, it’s a good idea to consider:

-• Faculty: Look for experienced and knowledgeable instructors.
-Headed by a seasoned Lead Trainer with an E-RYT designation.
+- Faculty: Look for experienced and knowledgeable instructors led by a seasoned Trainer with an E-RYT designation.

 Career Opportunities with 200-Hour Yoga Certification